jnidzwetzki/bboxdb/docs/index.md

 # Documentation

 Welcome to the documentation of BBoxDB.
 BBoxDB is a research project to evaluate a novel storage architecture for multi-dimensional big data.
-BBoxDB is designed as a scalable distributed system; new nodes can be added to process larger amounts of data.

 In contrast to traditional key-value stores, BBoxDB is optimized to handle multi-dimensional data.
 Stored data is placed into an n-dimensional space and parts of the space are handled by different nodes.
 SSTables (string sorted tables) are used as data storage.
 [Apache Zookeeper](https://zookeeper.apache.org/) is used to coordinate the whole system.
 The system can be accessed, using a [network protocol](/bboxdb/dev/network.html).
 Some special features like continuous queries or a history for tuples are also supported.

-Tools like a _graphical user interface_ (GUI) and a _command line interface_ (CLI) are available to work with the system.
-In addition, a [client](/bboxdb/doc/client.html) for the Java programming language is also available in the [Maven central repository](https://search.maven.org/#search%7Cga%7C1%7Cbboxdb).
+## Multi-dimensional data in traditional key-value-stores
+Existing key-value stores are using one-dimensional keys to address the values.
+Finding a proper key for multi-dimensional data is hard and often impossible; this is especially true when the data has an extent (e.g., regions).
+To retrieve multi-dimensional data from a key-value store, a full data scan is often required.
+BBoxDB was developed to avoid the expensive full data scan and to make the work with multi-dimensional data more convenient.

 ## What is the difference to traditional key-value-stores?